dariru3/py-pdf_punctuation_check/README.md

 # Punctuation Error Highlighter

-This Python program detects and highlights punctuation errors in PDF files, such as full-width characters, ~double spaces after punctuation~, straight quotes, spaces around punctuation, space before closing quotation marks followed by a character, and repeated punctuation.
+This Python program detects and highlights punctuation errors in PDF files.
 It also generates an error summary in CSV format.
+It detects the following errors:
+- Full-width characters
+- ~Double spaces after punctuation~
+- Straight quotes
+- Spaces around punctuation
+- Space before closing quotation marks followed by a character
+- Repeated punctuation

 ## Dependencies